 Insured person: 7.5% of reference earnings.
-Pensioners contribute 0.5% to 2% of pensions or prepensions (see Unemployment, below).
+Pensioners and prepensioners contribute from 0.5% to 2.0% of the pension or prepension.
+(The prepension is paid under Unemployment to insured persons aged 58 or older with at least 25 years of employment.)

-Reference earnings are equal to 100% of the insured's gross earnings for white-collar workers and to 108% of the insured's gross earnings for blue-collar workers.
+Reference earnings are equal to 100% of the insured's gross earnings for white-collar workers and 108% of the insured's gross earnings for blue-collar workers.

 The insured's contributions finance old-age and survivor pensions.
-Disability pensions and funeral grants are financed under Sickness and Maternity, below.
+Disability pensions and funeral grants are financed under Sickness and Maternity.

 If the insured person and employer are affiliated with all branches of social security, a global contribution is paid to the National Social Security Office and split according to each branch's needs.
-The global contribution rate is 37.84% of the reference earnings (13.07% is paid by the employee and 24.77% by the employer).
+The global contribution rate is 37.84% of reference earnings (13.07% is paid by the employee and 24.77% by the employer).